Homemade mosquito repellents can be made quickly and easily to keep mosquitos away in your yard or garden and when camping.

 How To Keep Mosquitoes Out Of The House

-- Have a small indoor herb garden of mosquito repellent herbs.
+- Start a small indoor herb garden of mosquito repellent herbs

-- Plant window boxes with flowers that repel mosquitos.
+- Plant window boxes with pretty flowers that repel mosquitos

-- Have a small fan by your bed at night.
+- Keep a small fan by your bed

 Natural Mosquito Repellents For Camping